darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 cache to the reconstructed document (1.0 is perfect match).
 Currently these are not being inserted back into the database and therefore not being shown on the dashboard.
+- Starting to develop the dashboards for staff and students.
+Removed the XML files from the student dashboard and added submission timestamps (moment.js) to both dashboards (small database changes by adding _id to each submission).
+Merged the plots for each file when using matplotlib so only one plot is shown per submission instead of per file.
+The Post Processor now watches and process submissions correctly but does not update the database just yet.